The 31st annual Elizabeth 8K Road Race will hit the streets on Saturday, March 25, 2017.

 entertain us all throughout the morning

-create an Elizabeth 8K Runners Session ale which will be available during
+create an Elizabeth 8K Session ale, called the Big E, which will be available during

 the awards ceremony at Hawthorne’s.
 It